Home

 • "Behold, thou hast driven me out this day from the face of the earth; and from thy face shall I be hid; and I shall be a fugitive and a vagabond in the earth; and it shall come to pass, that every one that findeth me shall slay me."

 Indeed, that word translated vagabond there is [nuwd], meaning Nod, a wanderer or vagabond.
 It is the exact same root word of which [nowd] is derived from.
 So this Nod is the town of Cain, where he took his wife and they became another tribe or family.
 He didn't get his wife from Nod as some have speculated, God says (Genesis 4:16-17) Cain went out from the presence of the LORD and dwelt in the land of Nod, and he knew his wife and she conceived.
-There is not an ounce of support for the speculation that Cain got his wife from Nod.
+There is not an ounce of support for the speculation that Cain got his wife from the land of Nod.
 Indeed, that would make God's declaration that all mankind descended from Adam, null and void.
-The people of Nod had to be descended from Adam.
+The people of Nod had to be descended from Cain, who descended from Adam.

 Many skeptics of Christianity and attackers of the Bible have used Cain’s wife as a smoke screen in their attempts to discredit the book of Genesis as a true literal, historical record, but far from producing more questions about it, it actually addresses the question of progeny by declaring that we all originated from this one man.
-Of necessity Cain had to have married his sister, otherwise the creation of Adam and man's genealogy is all just a myth.
+Of necessity, Cain had to have married his sister.
+Otherwise, the creation of Adam and man's genealogy is all just a myth.

 Leviticus 18:5-6